mirakhmadovdilshod/Classification-task-with-nested-cv/README.md

 ## Author

-Course project — AI for Medicine, University of Bologna, A.A.
+Course project by Mirakhmadov Dilshod — AI for Medicine, University of Bologna, A.A.
 2025–2026.